OmarSiwy/OmarSiwy/README.md

 I LOVE low-level design, building projects from scratch and optimizing them.
 SOMETHING ABOUT IT.

-Here are some of my projects:
+Here are some of my active projects:

-- 🌟 **RISC-V CPU, A basic embedded RV32E CPU, with the ability to group up matrix operations and perform them quicker**
+- **RISC-V CPU, A basic embedded RV32E CPU, with the ability to group up matrix operations and perform them quicker**
-- 🚀 **CompOS, A Real-Time Operating System powered by Compile-Time**
+- **CompOS, A Real-Time Operating System powered by Compile-Time**
+- **Power-Sweep, A split-keyboard I'd love to use with a few tweaks from the original Ferris-Sweep Model**
 ---